 - Link: a useful field that will autocomplete resources, recognise emails to add the

 - Radio options: a group of values of which only one is selected

 - Checkbox options: a group of values of which multiple can be selected

 When using the Select, Radio or Checkbox options, you will also see a Field Options field where you can define the different options that are available in the drop down.
 Simply define one value per line, and if you want a different display value use “Displayed Value=placeholder_value”.
 As of ContentBlocks 1.5, the format “placeholder_value==Displayed Value” is preferred to be consistent with template variables, and support for “Displayed Value=placeholder_value” will be removed in 2.0.

-It's also possible to populate the field options with a snippet, just add the snippet tag inside the field options and enable the Process Tags checkbox.
-Make sure the snippet responds with the proper syntax!
+It’s also possible to populate the field options with a snippet, just add the snippet tag inside the field options and enable the Process Tags checkbox.
+There’s several pointers:

 When you have defined settings for a Layout, you will probably need to reference it in the template to do something with it.
 Simply use the placeholder syntax with the reference you set on the setting.

 The Expose Fields dropdown allows you to determine how a setting is displayed to the editor.
 The default value makes it accessible via a Layout Settings button in the layout header, while you can also choose to expose it on the canvas directly.
 When exposed directly you can choose between exposing it as a setting (slightly dimmed), or as a regular field.